 Filters and purifiers come in all sorts of shapes and sizes.
 Most backpacking filters will remove anything larger than 0.1 microns—enough to remove protozoan cysts (e.g. Giardia) and bacteria (e.g. E. coli).
 Purifiers can filter viruses (e.g. the norovirus).
-For this website, we'll call anything that filters cysts and bacteria as filters (which have a 0.1-or-so micron filter) and anything that can catch viruses as purifiers.
-Technically, there are other ways to purify water including ultraviolet (UV) light and chemicals, but we'll discuss those separately.
+For this website, we will call anything that filters cysts and bacteria as filters (which have a 0.1-or-so micron filter) and anything that can catch viruses as purifiers.
+Technically, there are other ways to purify water including ultraviolet (UV) light and chemicals, but we’ll discuss those separately.

-Filters and purifiers are wonderful in that they can take out all contaminants from the water bigger than the filter size.
+Filters and purifiers are wonderful in that they can take out all contaminants from water bigger than the filter size.
 Muddy water magically becomes clear and tastes good!
-Even though it can clear bad water, it's still best to start with the clearest water available.
+Even though it can clear bad water, its still best to start with the clearest water available.
 Bad water will clog a filter which requires more maintenance.

 - Filters protozoan cysts and bacteria; purifiers also filter out viruses